Arduino-IRremote/Arduino-IRremote/README.md

 ## Handling unknown Protocols
 ### Disclaimer
 This library was never designed to handle long codes like the ones used by air conditioners.
 See [Recording long Infrared Remote control signals with Arduino](https://www.analysir.com/blog/2014/03/19/air-conditioners-problems-recording-long-infrared-remote-control-signals-arduino).<br/>
-The reason is that it was designed to fit inside MCUs with relatively low levels of resources and also work as a library with other applications which also require some resources of the MCU to operate.
+The main reason is, that it was designed to fit inside MCUs with relatively low levels of resources and was intended to work as a library together with other applications which also require some resources of the MCU to operate.

 If you do not know which protocol your IR transmitter uses, you have several choices.
-- Use the IRrecvDumpV2 example to dump out the IR timing.
-You can then reproduce/send this timing with the sendRAW example.
-For long codes you may change
+- Use the [IRrecvDumpV2 example](tree/master/examples/IRrecvDumpV2) to dump out the IR timing.
+You can then reproduce/send this timing with the [sendRAW example](tree/master/examples/sendRAW).
+For long codes you may change the length of the input buffer in [IRremoteint.h](tree/master/src/private/IRremoteint.h#L30).
 - Use [IrScrutinizer](http://www.harctoolbox.org/IrScrutinizer.html).
 It can automatically generate a send sketch for your protocol by exporting as "Arduino Raw".
-It supports IRremote, [IRLib2]https://github.com/cyborg5/IRLib2) and [Infrared4Arduino](https://github.com/bengtmartensson/Infrared4Arduino).
+It supports IRremote, the old [IRLib](https://github.com/cyborg5/IRLib) and [Infrared4Arduino](https://github.com/bengtmartensson/Infrared4Arduino).
 - Use the [IRMP AllProtocol example](https://github.com/ukw100/IRMP#allprotocol-example) and check the serial output if the protocol is one of the 40 supported protocols.

 # Supported Boards